 Third Stage: 1993 and Beyond

-After the Oslo Accords and the establishment of the Palestinian Authority (PA), the structure of theater institutions changed significantly.
+After the Oslo Agreement and the establishment of the Palestinian Authority (PA), the structure of theater institutions changed significantly.
 The PA created official institutions like the Ministry of Culture, but the ministry’s budget remained quite limited.
 Civil society organizations were also established, though when they failed to obtain necessary funding from official institutions they began to rely on foreign funding to produce plays.

 Of note is Ashtar Theatre, a nongovernmental institution run by Edward Muallem and Iman Aoun that has development and training aims.
 Ashtar Theatre was founded as a student troupe in Jerusalem in 1991 and opened a second location in Ramallah in 1995.
 The group worked to renovate the Ramallah location and turn it into a theater space: there is one room for rehearsals and another that can seat seventy people for performances.
 Ashtar evolved into a theatre lab using interactive theater techniques and recently opened an academy to teach theater.
 Also noteworthy are al-Harah Theater in the town of Beit Jala, which was founded by Marina Barham in 2005, and the Freedom Theatre which was established in Jenin refugee camp in 2006 and aimed at developing “a vibrant and creative artistic community” through art as a catalyst for social change and “resistance against all forms of oppression.”

 In the Gaza Strip, theater faced more difficulties.
 Numerous attempts to create a conscientious and artistically mature theater movement have not yet been very successful.
 Many young people formed theater troupes, staged different types of theatre in recent years, and invested their own financial and artistic efforts, but theater is still more of a hobby or nonprofessional activity.